List of roads in London, Ontario: York Street

 York Street is a 2.8 km main thoroughfare in downtown London, preferred over Dundas Street (two blocks north) as a main artery through the core area as it is a four-lane road along its entire length east of Ridout Street until just west of Rectory Street.
 At Rectory Street, it is interrupted by the Queens Park grounds, and traffic east of Rectory follows Florence Street (three blocks south of Dundas) as far as Highbury (for north- and south-bound traffic), or continuing to Dundas for eastbound traffic.
+A short interchange exists to carry easterly traffic on York from Wellington Road and westbound traffic from Rectory Street onto the Adelaide Street overpass above.
+(See Adelaide Street, above).

 At the west end, it connects over the Thames River with Stanley Street, which extends 0.55 km to Wharncliffe Road.
 At one time, an extension was considered beyond Wharncliffe, south under the CNR tracks to connect with Beaconsfield Avenue and continue to Springbank Drive.
 Instead, city council chose to build the Horton Street extension which then followed Beaconsfield Avenue west from Wharncliffe to join Springbank Drive.

 A second section of York Street runs 1.22 km between Egerton Street and Highbury Avenue, as a local residential street.